 Planning permission is sought for a single storey, flat roof rear extension, which will project 4 metres into the rear garden and will be 12 metres wide and 2.3m high.
+The existing flat roof canopy projecting to the rear of the side garage will be removed and garage doors will be replaced by a wall and windows to facilitate the conversion of the garage to a habitable room.
+A 4.45 metre high ridged roof will be erected over the garage's existing flat roof matching the height and pitch of the existing main roof.

 The plans originally showed a House in Multiple Occupation (HMO) with six bedrooms, which is permitted development.
 As the applicant is not seeking permission for a HMO use the reference to bedrooms has been removed from plan, as these rooms could be used for any domestic use.
-This application relates to the rear extension only.
+This application relates to the extension and garage conversion only.